 Why would you say that?
 Since the dawn of handheld devices people have marveled at the thought of just a clear piece of glass that projects everything like modern smartphones do.

-I also marvel at the thought of a smartphone that will teleport me to Shakira's bedroom, but it doesn't make it a valid engineering concept.
+I also marvel at futuristic concepts, but it doesn't make it a valid engineering concept currently.
 There is no technology now or in the foreseeable future that would allow for a phone with one piece of glass that covers six sides.
-Ditto for your fabled clear piece of glass.
+Ditto for the fabled clear piece of glass.
 Science vs science fiction, in our lifetime.